Calculate your kill to death ratio in any game using this calculator. How often are you dying compare to how often you are killing?

 What is your KD ratio?
 KD is short for kill to death ratio.
 It’s most often used in shooting and fighting video games to describe how often you die versus how often you kill someone.
 In games that rely solely on kills vs deaths, this is a key metric and your ability as a video game player.
 In games where assists and other metrics are taken into account, this is only one factor that describes your skill.

 This is normal displayed as a ratio as follows:

 What is a KD Ratio?

 How do you improve a KD?
-The first step is to analyzing why you are dying so much in game.
-A few reasons could be playing very aggressive or bad motor skills.
+The first step is to analyze why you are dying so much in-game.
+A few reasons could be playing very aggressively or bad motor skills.
 The quickest way to improve KDA is to play passively and “camp”.
 This does not always lead to more wins, but it does lead to a better KDA.